jainPrabhanshu/Food-Delivery-Cost-and-Profit-Analysis/README.md

       - #### **Data Integration**

-          - Merge data from different sources (if applicable): For example, combine historical Olympic data with the 2024 dataset to analyze trends.
+          - Merged restaurant details with order records to calculate total profitability per restaurant.
+          - Combined customer and order data to analyze repeat customers and their impact on profitability.

       - #### **Data Validation**

-          - Check for consistency: Ensure the cleaned data aligns with known facts (e.g., no country has more medals than events they've participated in).
+          - Verified data alignment to ensure that no restaurant or customer had duplicate orders or mismatched payment methods.

 ## Steps Followed